AdelinePat/overlook_hotel/README.md

 - Database: MySQL
 - Schema: MPD available in the `resources` folder as mpd.jpg
-- Initialization: script available in `init.sql` in root Don't forget to create a .env file with the key variable that you find in .env.example
+- Initialization: script available in `init.sql` in root

 ### Access the database
 1. Enter the MySQL container `mysql-db` and connect using the environment variables: